SAIL-Labs/glint_pygui/README.md

 ## Update: 2021-07-21
 The GUI is ready to be tested in real condition.
 Python script started: execute ``rt_control_gui`` in your favorite way.
-**NOTE: change in the code the MEMS file with regard to the plugged one**
+**NOTE: change in the code the MEMS file with regard to the plugged one or you may BREAK your MEMS**

 ## Update: 2021-01-22
 Interface is created.